 While financing your engagement ring is one of the most popular payment methods, it certainly isn’t your only option.
 From lease-to-own to no interest payment plans, you have a number of options to help you afford your dream ring.
 Before you complete the process of purchasing your ring or choose a specific financing plan, learn all of the different payment options when it comes to such a large purchase.

 As a steadily growing financing company that has partnerships with a wide range of online jewelers, Affirm Financing is one of the most popular payment options.
-While the rates may differ depending on the jeweler you choose, you can receive as low as 0% financing for up to 36 months.
-That’s three whole years that you won’t have to worry about interest raking up, on top of the large sum you’re already paying.
+While the rates may differ depending on the jeweler you choose, you can receive as low as 10 - 30% financing for up to 36 months.
+For example, a $1,000 purchase might cost $83.34/mo over 12 months at 0% APR.
+That’s three whole years that you won’t have to worry about interest racking up, on top of the large sum you’re already paying.
 Plus, if you get accepted for a sum larger than your engagement ring, you can use the rest to purchase your wedding rings for the ceremony.
 It’s a real win, win.

 Unlike the average payment option, Progressive Leasing is a no credit needed lease-to-own purchase plan.
 This option is great for those who have little to no credit and get declined for financing.
 If you go with this plan, you’ll also have a 90-day early buyout option where you can pay off the remainder of your balance.
 And, similar to Affirm, if you get approved for more than just the cost of your engagement ring, you can use the remainder to purchase your wedding bands.
 Since a no credit needed payment option is hard to come by, not every jeweler will offer this.
 Research payment plans before deciding on a specific jeweler if this plan is something that you may need.